New Quay Lifeboat Station: 19th century

-The first lifeboat, Forester, originally funded by the Ancient Order of Foresters, had served at Holyhead for six years and, before being sent to New Quay, she was sent to London by rail, to be lengthened to accommodate 12 oars.
-She served at New Quay as Forester until 1872 and was then renamed Nelson, under which name she served until 1884.
+The boat was transported by the London and North Western and the Cambrian railway companies to Aberystwyth, from where it was rowed to its station at New Quay.
+A boathouse with a powerful winch was constructed at the top of a long incline from the harbour, at the bottom of St John's street, at a cost of £129-15s.

+In 1872, additional funding was appropriated to the station by 'an anonymous lady', with the lifeboat being renamed Nelson.
+The lifeboat served New Quay for 22 years until 1886, launching 10 times, and saving 5 lives.

 E. M. Lewis was Coxswain in 1880 when a lifeboatman was put aboard the barque Pacific to pilot her out of danger during a gale; the lifeboatmen successfully claimed salvage of £325 but then refused to pay the customary charge for the use of the lifeboat, resulting in Lewis's dismissal.
 He was succeeded by Owen Evans.

 New Quay's new lifeboat was Frank and Marion (ON 62), built by Forrest & Son of Limehouse, London, costing £374, a gift from Dr and Mrs Smart of Kent in 1886.
 The day of the naming ceremony was declared a public holiday.
 Frank and Marion was built along the same lines as Nelson but with improved ballast tanks and rowing conformation to provide greater power for less effort.
 She effected several rescues before Coxswain Evans retired in 1905 after serving for 25 years.
 He was succeeded by David Davies.
 The lifeboat was launched a recorded seven times during her service, saving 19 lives.